-The initial Overlay boundary presented to the Planning Commission (PC) and the Historical and Cultural Preservation Committee (HCPC) at the June Study Session was informed by the General Plan's Downtown Subarea boundary and the Theatre District Overlay boundary.
-Following the joint PC & HCPC study session on June 13, 2023, and the community meeting on July 12, 2023, Planning staff requested a re-examination of the initial Overlay boundary using a methodology that would (1) preserve existing documented historic buildings and the Commercial Historic District to the greatest extent possible, (2) exempt existing residential development to the greatest extent possible, and (3) incorporate those sites with the greatest opportunity for redevelopment activity.
+The initial Overlay boundary (June 2023) was informed by the General Plan's Downtown Subarea boundary and the Theatre District Overlay boundary.
+Following the joint Planning Commission and Historical and Cultural Preservation Committee study session on June 13, 2023, and the community meeting on July 12, 2023, Planning staff requested a re-examination of the initial Overlay boundary using a methodology that would (1) preserve existing documented historic buildings and the Commercial Historic District to the greatest extent possible, (2) exempt existing residential development to the greatest extent possible, and (3) incorporate those sites with the greatest opportunity for redevelopment activity.

 In the map image below, the 14-block study area is identified by a dashed blue line, with Opportunity Sites depicted in orange.
-The proposed Overlay is identified as Subarea A, B, and C.
+Optional subareas are identified as Subarea A, B, and C.